- Bitcoin mining is a critical part of the ecosystem, and it’s important to know how it works

 The Bitcoin world has a lot of hidden moving parts to ensure it continues working, with a lot of us taking this for granted.
 One of the most overlooked parts of Bitcoin is the mining process and just how vital it is to the cryptocurrency.
-Mining provides the network foundations through its decentralized structure and it’s this structure that keeps Bitcoin so safe.
+Mining provides the network with a foundation through its decentralized structure and it’s this structure that keeps Bitcoin so safe.
 Without the huge network of miners, Bitcoin would be a token with no value at all – a bit like an online game ten years after launch when the developers have stopped maintaining it.

-Last week we brought you the history of Bitcoin; so without further ado, let’s delve into the slightly obscure world of Bitcoin mining.
+Without further ado, let’s delve into the slightly obscure world of Bitcoin mining.

 What is Bitcoin Mining?